jbirddog/blue/README.md

 # BlueVM

 Minimalistic 64 bit virtual machine inspired by Forth and Factor.
+This is the reference implementation for x86_64 Linux.

 The BlueVM aims to:

 1. Have a reasonably small, simplistic and hackable codebase
 1. Support execution of any previously compiled machine or bytecode